claestom/workshopemergent24/README.md

     az acr list --resource-group <name of the resource group> --query "[].{acrLoginServer:loginServer}" --output table

-  2) Use following command to open the manifest file
+  2) Go to the file called: aks-store-quickstart.yaml

-    vi aks-store-quickstart.yaml
+    code .

-  3) Update the image property for the containers by replacing ghcr.io/azure-samples with your ACR login server name
+  4) Update the image property for the containers by replacing ghcr.io/azure-samples with your ACR login server name

     Example: